-How you SEO a blog post is how you SEO your whole site – because your SEO efforts should be spread evenly across inner pages of your site.
+How you SEO a blog post is how you promote your whole site – because your link building efforts should be spread evenly across inner pages of your site.

-Moreover, good blog posts are extremely helpful for overall site SEO.
+Well-planned, well-written, and well-promoted blog posts are the backbone of your website’s success.
 Quality posts attract links and social media shares, which in turn grows the authority of your whole domain.

 So – you’ve got your content plan, know what to write about, and want to SEO your blog posts for maximum effect?